piters3/Encryption/README.md

 ### Prerequisites

-This project was created in Visual Studio 2017 Community
+This project was created in Visual Studio 2017 Community.
+It includes packages:
+* EntityFramework 6.1.3

 ## License